doults/QGdistAtoms/README.md

 Engineering (GRAPE) method for optimal control, combined with the Broyden–Fletcher–Goldfarb–Shanno (BFGS) optimization method.
 Documentation is included within the code.

-Each folder (named accordingly) contains the data and executable scripts necessary to produce or reproduce each figure in the manuscript.
-Scripts named _plot___.py generate the exact figures using the included data (saved as .npy files).
+Each folder (named accordingly) contains the data and executable scripts necessary to produce and reproduce each figure in the manuscript.
+Scripts named plot___.py generate the exact figures using the included data (saved as .npy files).
 The remaining scripts reproduce and overwrite the included data.

 Requirements: Python 3.11, NumPy 1.23.5, SciPy 1.10.1, Matplotlib 3.7.1.
 Contact: gdoultsinos@iesl.forth.gr